-It’s time to deck the halls!
-Your garden is a ready source of interesting greenery, berries, dried flower heads, and seedpods.
+Have you decked the halls?
+Consider your backyard and garden for a ready source of interesting greenery, berries, dried flower heads, and seedpods.

 Glossy greens such as holly, mountain laurel, rhododendrons, vinca, and boxwood look great mixed with evergreens such as cedar, fir, yew clippings, spruce, or balsam.